 If you are defending a challenge to a will based upon the testator’s mental capacity then the legal and medical issues could be complex.
 The test for mental capacity was set down in the Victorian age and the case of Banks v Goodfellow remains good law to this day.
 Defending a challenge to a will on the basis of lack of mental capacity requires an understanding of:-

 1. The nature of the will and its effects;

 2. The extent of the testator’s property; and

 3. Moral claims which may be brought against the estate.

 The test also requires the testator to be free of delusions which might impact upon the terms of the will.

 The starting point is that it is for the defendant to prove that the will is valid.
 If the will meets the required formalities and appears rational there is a presumption that the testator had capacity.
-It then falls on the person seeking to challenge the will to raise real doubt about the testator’s capacity.
-If you are faced with a capacity challenge, then assuming the will is rational and properly executed, you can expect the challenger to provide evidence to support their position as it is for the claimant to prove their case.
+It then falls on the person challenging the will to raise real doubt about the testator’s capacity.
+If you are faced with a capacity challenge, then, assuming the will is rational and properly executed, you can expect the challenger to provide evidence to support their position as it is for the claimant to prove their case.
 Generally, the medical records of the deceased and the will preparation file of the solicitor who prepared the will (assuming it was professionally prepared) are likely to be the starting point for both sides.

 How to defend a challenge to a will based on lack of knowledge and approval or undue influence